crosslibs/gce-pusher/README.md

 In a GCP project,

-1. Create a VPC in your project in which your GCE instances will be deployed
+1. Create a VPC in your project in which your GCE instances will be deployed.

+1. Ensure that [Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access) is enabled on the subnet or a [Cloud NAT](https://cloud.google.com/nat) is configured for the region.
+Without this `gcloud` CLI commands will not be able to subscribe to the PubSub topic or run other `gcloud` commands.

 1. Setup a [Cloud Pub/Sub](https://cloud.google.com/pubsub) topic

 ### Step 1: Deploy Cloud Function

-Cloud Function takes the IP address of the VM and optionally, URI path as query parameters `ip` and `uri_path` respectively. `ip` is a mandatory query parameter and `uri_path` is optional.
+Cloud Function takes the IP address of the VM and optionally, URI path as query parameters `ip` and `uri-path` respectively. `ip` is a mandatory query parameter and `uri-path` is optional.

-The Cloud Function also looks for a field called `uri_path` in the push message from PubSub.
+The Cloud Function also looks for a field called `uri-path` in the push message from PubSub.

-If both `uri_path` parameters are specified, then `uri_path` in the PubSub message takes higher precedence.
+If both `uri-path` parameters are specified, then `uri-path` in the PubSub message takes higher precedence.
 If none are specified, then an error is returned by the Cloud Function.

 To restrict unwanted and external invocations of the function, the `ingress-settings` is set to `internal-only`.
 Hence only resources within the project can invoke the Cloud Function.